Access and Authentication

 3.

-Navigate to the API Key Management page to create your API key.
+Navigate to the Settings and find the API Key Management page to create your API key.

 4.